I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kshandlesizedlistquery.md

 <p>The <b>KsHandleSizedListQuery</b> function returns STATUS_SUCCESS if the number of entries and the data can be copied.
 If the buffer is larger than the size to store just the size and the count of entries but too small to contain all the entries, the function returns status STATUS_BUFFER_TOO_SMALL.</p>

 ## -remarks
 <p>Use the <b>KsHandleSizedListQuery</b> function when implementing properties that are to return information in the multiple item format.</p>

-<p>Use the <b>KsHandleSizedListQuery</b> function when implementing properties that are to return information in the multiple item format.</p>

 ## -requirements